malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### Putting it all together

 Well, this is all nice and fine,  but this is only one sample, so not really a table, just a vector.
-We could run the same thing for every sample seperatley but we would just get many separate vectors, we could not connect the OTUs easily to each other.
+We could run the same thing for every sample separately but we would just get many separate vectors, we could not connect the OTUs easily to each other.
 What we need to do is to run the clustering step with all the reads of all the sample at the same time!

 > Using all the options of `usearch10` that you have used until now,
 > Have a look at the `-relabel` option of the `-fastq_mergepairs` function

-> Make an OTU-table with all the samples, e.g. run the merging, QC for every sample seperately, concatenate the resulting FASTA-files, and follow then with the rest of the script.
+> Make an OTU-table with all the samples, e.g. run the merging, QC for every sample separately, concatenate the resulting FASTA-files, and follow then with the rest of the script.

 > Optional : quantify the read-losses.
 Are there any experimental factors influencing the loss of reads?

 #### New Age Clustering

 In recent years there have been many discussions about OTUs and there meaning and the issues linked to them.
-Hence new modern methods of clustering amplicon reads have been developped.
-Much talked about recently has been the `dada2`-tool running with `R`, this tool does not use sequence identity to cluster reads, but build a noise model to clean reads from variation that is not biologically relevant. `usearch` also released recenlty a similar heuristic, the `unoise` algorithm.
+Hence new modern methods of clustering amplicon reads have been developed.
+Much talked about recently has been the `dada2`-tool running with `R`, this tool does not use sequence identity to cluster reads, but build a noise model to clean reads from variation that is not biologically relevant. `usearch` also released recently a similar heuristic, the `unoise` algorithm.

 > Using the `-unoise3` option of `usearch10`